 Tips For Being Confident In A Bathing Suit

 Choose a style that’s flattering for your body shape.
 I actually love wearing a bikini.
-But, the low-cut cheeky bottoms are not going to accentuate my curves the best.
+But, the low-cut, cheeky bottoms are not going to accentuate my curves the best.
 Finding a high-waist bottom and pairing it with a cute top is perfect.
-A few other ideas are wearing a ruffle top to help enhance a smaller bust line, or
+A few other ideas are wearing a ruffle top to help enhance a smaller bust line, or go for well fitting one-piece suit.
+They’re all the rage these days!

 What are some of your tips for feeling comfortable and confident in your bathing suit?